Parallel Logical Measurements via Quantum Code Surgery: Preliminaries

 \begin{definition} A qubit CSS code $Q$ is a qubit stabiliser code where the generators of $\CS$ can be split into two sets $\CS_X$ and $\CS_Z$. $\CS_X$ contains Pauli products with terms drawn from $\{X,I\}$ and $\CS_Z$ terms drawn from $\{Z,I\}$. \end{definition}

 Thus there is a stabiliser check matrix $H$ for $Q$ such that

 We commonly conflate a Pauli $Z(v)$ operator with its vector $v$ in $\F_2^n$, and the same for a Pauli $X(u)$ operator.

-\begin{definition} A CSS low-density parity check (LDPC) code family is an infinite family of CSS codes such that the column and row weights of $H_X$ and $H_Z$ are bounded above by some constant $\sigma$. \end{definition}
+\begin{definition} A low-density parity check (LDPC) code family is an infinite family of stabiliser codes such that the number of qubits participating in each check operator and the number of stabiliser checks that each qubit participates in are both upper-bounded by a constant. \end{definition}

 Logical operators in a stabiliser code are Pauli products that commute with all the checks of the code.
 As the stabiliser group is Abelian, all stabilisers are equivalent to the trivial logical operator.
 The code distance $d$ of $Q$ is the minimum Pauli weight of all the nontrivial logical operator representatives.